 Source NG-RAN may initiate measurement report solicitation from the UE including target NG-RAN.

-4. Source NG-RAN responds indicating rejection of the PDU Session modification to setup QoS flow for IMS voice received in step 2 by PDU Session Response message towards the SMF (or V-SMF, in case of roaming scenario) via AMF with an indication that mobility due to fallback for IMS voice is ongoing.
+4. Source NG-RAN responds indicating rejection of the PDU Session modification to setup QoS flow for IMS voice received in step 2 by PDU Session Response message towards the SMF (or V-SMF, in case of roaming scenario) via AMF with an indication that mobility due to RAT fallback for IMS voice is ongoing.
 The SMF maintains the PCC rule(s) associated with the QoS Flow(s).

 5. Source NG-RAN initiates Xn based Inter NG-RAN handover (see clause 4.9.1.2) or N2 based inter NG-RAN handover (see clause 4.9.1.3), or redirection to E-UTRA connected to 5GC (see clause 4.2.6).
 The SMF reports change of the RAT type if subscribed by PCF.